 Every personal injury case is unique, so it's important to consider all of the variables involved before deciding what type of settlement is best.
 A skilled personal injury attorney can answer any questions you have about the implications of accepting a structured settlement.

 Neblett, Beard & Arsenault is committed to helping Louisiana residents get compensated for their auto-related accident claims, and we can explain the pros and cons of choosing a lump sum payment or a structured settlement.
-Complete our online contact form, or call 318-561-2500 to schedule a free consultation at one of our six convenient office locations.
+Complete our online contact form, or call 318-561-2500 to schedule a free consultation.